 He answered the following questions:

-- What effects does Industry 4.0 have on the management of technical product information and information?
+- What effects does Industry 4.0 have on technical product information and information management?

-- What challenges and opportunities does Industry 4.0 present for documentation departments?
+- What challenges and opportunities does Industry 4.0 present for Technical Documentation departments?

-At the end of the presentation we took a look at an example showing how ERP can be connected to an editorial system and how the manual can be output in PDF format.
-Here we were able to call on the ERP software programmed by kothes IT services.
+At the end of the presentation we took a look at an example, demonstrating how an ERP can be connected to a content management system and how an operating manual can be output in PDF format.
+Here, we were able to call on the ERP software programmed by kothes IT services.